auth0/docs/articles/quickstart/spa/jquery/dashboard-default.md

 ---
 title: Login
 default: true
-description: This tutorial demonstrates how to use Auth0 to add authentication and authorization to your web app
+description: This tutorial demonstrates how to use Auth0 to add authentication and authorization to your web app.
 topics:
   - quickstarts
   - spa
   - jquery
+github:
+  path: 01-Login
 ---

-<%= include('../../../_includes/_package', {
-  org: 'auth0-samples',
-  repo: 'auth0-jquery-samples',
-  path: '01-Login'
-}) %>

 <%= include('../../../_includes/_callback_url') %>